A look at the design, market and legacy of Victorian pottery

 Schütz Blansko majolica vase

-Eight years after the split between the Schütz brothers, Arnold handed over management of Schütz Blansko to his son-in-law Wilhelm Julinek who sold the property to Oskar Basch.
+Eight years after the split between the Schütz potteries, Arnold handed over management of Schütz Blansko to his son-in-law Wilhelm Julinek who sold the property to Oskar Basch.
 By 1906 the pottery was operating under a partnership including Basch, Emil Mandl and Franz and Wilhelm Julinek.
 The pottery ceased production of household ceramics and concentrated instead on the production of tile, brick and pipes for construction.
 The business closed in 1922.

 The Schütz Cilli factory